Lives We Have Touched

 Community Fund Grant Recipients – including Canada 150 joint grants

-- Friends of Sandbanks.
-They will be planting 150 Sugar Maple trees to enhance a walking trail while learning about their importance to the community now, in the past and the future.
+- Friends of Sandbanks – They planted 150 Sugar Maple trees to enhance a walking trail while learning about their importance to the community now, in the past and the future.

-- Picton Business Improvement Association.
-To support the local Business Improvement Association provide a free children’s carnival as part of Picton’s Canada Day Celebration – which is Canada 150; County 225; and Picton 180.
+- Picton Business Improvement Association – To support the local Business Improvement Association provided a free children’s carnival as part of Picton’s Canada Day Celebration – which was Canada 150; County 225; and Picton 180.

-- Sophiasburg Central School.
-In partnership with Dark Spark the delivery of a program called Four Directions Indigenous Education which is a 10 day program on colonial history of Canada and Canada’s confederation from an Indigenous perspective.
-Once completed at Sophiasburg there will be a tour and presentations around Prince Edward County.
+- Sophiasburg Central School – In partnership with Dark Spark the delivery of a program called Four Directions Indigenous Education which is a 10 day program on colonial history of Canada and Canada’s confederation from an Indigenous perspective.
+Once completed at Sophiasburg there was a tour and presentations around Prince Edward County.

-- Wellington Storehouse / Food to Share.
-One of PEC’s most used services is the preparation of foods for distribution by the local food banks.
-This grant will allow the Food to Share program to expand their preparation activities to a year round rotation and to support their almost 170 volunteers with the resources needed to provide and improve food security for many community members.
+- Wellington Storehouse / Food to Share – One of PEC’s most used services is the preparation of foods for distribution by the local food banks.
+This grant allowed the Food to Share program to expand their preparation activities to a year round rotation and to support their almost 170 volunteers with the resources needed to provide and improve food security for many community members.

-- Young Imaginations who will create a Youth Choir in PEC and create, Canada Story and Son Explorer and a public concert.
+- Young Imaginations – They created a Youth Choir in PEC and created, Canada Story and Son Explorer and a public concert.

-- Picton Community Ramp Project in conjunction with Stop Gap Foundation.
-They will be providing 12-15 accessible ramps to Picton businesses/stores.
-Led by a Grade 6 student, Madelyn Bardell.
+- Picton Community Ramp Project – Worked in conjunction with Stop Gap Foundation they provided 12-15 accessible ramps to Picton businesses/stores.
+Led by then Grade 6 student, Madelyn Bardell.

-- Prince Edward Arts Council / County Kids Read to continue to provide, through partner agencies, the much needed board books that are harder to acquire.
+- Prince Edward Arts Council / County Kids Read – They continued to provide, through partner agencies, the much needed board books that are harder to acquire.
 This is important for forming good literacy habits.

-- Baxter Arts Centre is developing a Learning Lab for the Arts at their facility in Bloomfield which is where the former Baxter Canning Factory was located.
+- Baxter Arts Centre – They developed a Learning Lab for the Arts at their facility in Bloomfield which is where the former Baxter Canning Factory was located.

-- Music at Port Milford is going to offer a choral program for local children interested in the choral music program.
+- Music at Port Milford – They offered a choral program for local children interested in the choral music program.